Azure/azure-powershell/src/ResourceManager/Websites/Commands.Websites/help/Remove-AzWebAppSSLBinding.md

 ### Example 3: Use an object reference to remove an SSL binding
 ```
-PS C:\>$WebApp = Get-AzureRmWebApp -Name "ContosoWebApp"
+PS C:\>$WebApp = Get-AzWebApp -Name "ContosoWebApp"
-PS C:\> Remove-AzureRmWebAppSSLBinding -WebApp $WebApp -Name "www.contoso.com"
+PS C:\> Remove-AzWebAppSSLBinding -WebApp $WebApp -Name "www.contoso.com"
 ```

 This example uses an object reference to the Web App website to remove the SSL binding for a Web App.
-The first command uses the Get-AzureRmWebApp cmdlet to create an object reference to the Web App named ContosoWebApp.
+The first command uses the Get-AzWebApp cmdlet to create an object reference to the Web App named ContosoWebApp.
 That object reference is stored in a variable named $WebApp.
-The second command uses the object reference and the **Remove-AzureRmWebAppSSLBinding** cmdlet to remove the SSL binding.
+The second command uses the object reference and the **Remove-AzWebAppSSLBinding** cmdlet to remove the SSL binding.

 ## PARAMETERS